GreycLab/gmic/paper.md

 ![Left: image of protostar, processed with `G'MIC` (courtesy of Mark McCaughrean/ESA).
 Right: effect of the `G'MIC` **Banding Denoise** algorithm on a JWST image (courtesy of Judy Schmidt).](images/nature.png)

+# In Memoriam

+This article is dedicated to Sébastien Fourey, co-developer of the G'MIC project, who passed away in October 2024.
+He was the kindest, most caring person you’ll ever meet, as well as being extremely competent and passionate about computing, algorithms and software development as a whole.
+He has always believed in the magic of free software.
+The world has lost a talented developer, a great researcher and teacher, but above all a person of great humanity.
+Rest in peace, Sébastien.

 # References